tshort/subsurface-keyboard/readme.md

 # Subsurface keyboard

+---

+Overall, this has mainly been a failed experiment.
+Several issues added up:

+* The acrylic sides were fairly sharp, and this pressed into my palms when resting in the natural position.
+This was mainly because I did a poor job with the laser cutter on this piece.
+* The thumb positioning wasn't quite right.
+My natural position was between the middle two keys.
+* I don't like DSA keycaps, and I just couldn't get used to them.
+I like ther Matias switches, but Alps keycaps are hard to come by.
+* The hard drive in the unit was flakey.
+The Surface Pro 3 probably doesn't have enough power to reliably keep it going.
+* The connection to the Surface Pro works well once you get it set up, but it's klunky to set up and move around.

+None of these by themselves are show stoppers, but in the end, I mostly stopped using this keyboard.

+---

 The Subsurface keyboard is a custom, hand-wired keyboard designed to mate with a Surface Pro 3/4 tablet.
 See [here](https://github.com/tshort/qmk_firmware/tree/master/keyboards/subsurface/keymaps/default) for the default key layout using the [QMK firmware](https://github.com/tshort/qmk_firmware/tree/master/keyboards/subsurface).